 - System is made from 2 rakers spaced 8ft max. apart with X bracing.
-See Section 3 - Use adjustable struts With or Without one 4ft or 6ft extension per strut, placed on large end - Raker Systems should be configured with the angle between the Raker and the Ground being between 40 and 60 degrees Add 12" long, 4" high, 1⁄2" thick angles to Base Plates to - Provide a vertical bearing surface. - at the ground as in timber rakers.
-The Safe Working Strength for a pair of Airshore Rakers used in US&R Structure Specialist - in US&R should be determined by a US&R Structure Specialist from the following chart:
+See Section 3 - Use adjustable struts With or Without one 4ft or 6ft extension per strut, placed on large end - Raker Systems should be configured with the angle between the Raker and the Ground being between 40 and 60 degrees - Add 12" long, 4" high, 1⁄2" thick angles to Base Plates to provide a vertical bearing surface. - Rakers should be attached to the wall surface and restrained at the ground as in timber rakers. - The Safe Working Strength for a pair of Airshore Rakers used in US&R should be determined by a US&R Structure Specialist from the following chart: